 - How can a construction accident lawyer help you?

 Whether you are working at a construction site or just visiting, you could be hurt in many different ways because of conditions on the worksite.
-Some of the most common causes or injuries on construction sites include injuries resulting from:
+Some of the most common causes or injuries on construction sites that warrant the attention of a Charleston construction accident lawyer include injuries resulting from:

 - Scaffolding problems, including defective scaffolding or scaffolding which is not properly constructed.